Price Gouging During The Los Angeles Wildfire Crisis

 Legal issues often come up after a wildfire, like disagreements with your landlord, problems with your home, or cases of consumer scams.
 There are places where you can get free legal help to get you through these tough times.

 A very useful option is the Statewide Legal Assistance Hotline.
 You can leave a message at (888) 382-3406 to connect with disaster legal services for people who have survived wildfires.
-This hotline is open to everyone, regardless of income level, ensuring that anyone impacted has access to the help they need.
+This hotline is open to everyone, regardless of income level, ensuring that anyone impacted can access the help they need.

 Unfortunately, scammers often take advantage of disaster victims.
 Be cautious of anyone promising quick fixes or legal services without proper credentials.